Ridin' High (Robert Palmer album)

-Ridin' High is the eleventh studio album by English singer Robert Palmer.
+Ridin' High is the eleventh studio album by English singer-songwriter Robert Palmer.
 It was his eleventh solo studio album, released in 1992 and reached number 32 in the UK Albums Chart and number 173 on the US Billboard 200.
-This album contains music heavily influenced by vocal and jazz standards and featured the minor hit "Witchcraft", which reached number 50 in the UK.
-The album featured three tracks from Palmer's Don't Explain album two years earlier.
+This album contains music heavily influenced by vocal and jazz standards and features the minor hit "Witchcraft", which reached number 50 in the UK.
+It also includes three tracks from Palmer's Don't Explain album two years earlier.